spcourse/sp2/20 News/package/10 package.md

 # Package

+## Goal

+Create a package for the functions you created in the previous assignment.

+## Why?
-The functions `my_map`, `my_filter`, and `my_reduce` are very general, they could be used in many different contexts.
-In fact most of the typical manipulations of list that you find in actual programs could be expressed in terms of only these three functions.

-So it make sense to create a package to bundle those functions together into one package.
+The functions `my_map`, `my_filter`, and `my_reduce` are very general (i.e., they could be used in many different context).
+In fact most of the typical manipulations of list that you find in actual programs could be expressed in terms of those functions.
+So it make sense to create a package to bundle those functions together.
 This way it will become easier to reuse them in other projects.

+## Specification

 1. Move the functions my_map, my_filter, and my_reduce to a new package called `functional`.
-2. Create a file `test-ftools.py`in the module directory to test the package.
+2. Create a file `test-ftools.py`in the module directory to test the package (see below).
-3. Add documentation to the package.
+3. Add documentation to the package (see below).

+## Testing

-For the file `test-ftools.py` copy the code below.
+For the file `test-ftools.py` and copy the code below.
 If you created the package correctly, this code should work as is.

 ```
 from functional import my_map, my_filter, my_reduce